-Buying a subscription to a contact database, making cold calls and sending cold emails doesn’t get you new customers.
-It gets you the cold shoulder.
+B2B inside sales tactics like making cold calls and sending cold emails don’t get you new customers.
+They get you the cold shoulder.

 Only roughly 1% of cold calls result in a meeting.
 And 90% of B2B buyers don’t respond to cold outreach at all.